mobjohnson/bewd_ta_prep/class14/final_project_thoughts.md

 # Let's talk About Final Projects!!!

 **Objectives:**

 * Get you thinking about your final project

 ## Context - how much more new material will we learn in class?

 Not much!
-We will be going over User Authentication, but we have already gone over the overall Ruby on Rails capability you will use for your project
+We will be workinf more with APIs today, going over User Authentication on Monday and covering an Advanced topic on Wednesday.
+But, we have already covered the Ruby on Rails capability you will use for your project

 ## What should my app be about?

 Somthing you care about, or that interests you!

 ## How do I get a sense of what I can accomplish?